Paneedah/Paneedah/README.md

 >
 > I love to play games with friends, work on new projects, code, learn new languages and look at animals (especially foxes)!
 >
+> Used to study Cyber Security, self-taught myself how to code and currently employed by Sony as a TV & AV specialist.
+>
 > 👾 **Some of my favourite games are..**
 > - Call of Duty
 > - Valorant